A royalty that takes a third of your income and being restricted to a small territory – today’s franchises take a lot from their franchisees.

 The Franchise Model

 Franchisers are motivated to help their franchisees grow as they impose an across the board royalty on all revenue each franchisee makes.
-The franchise royalty usually works out to be 1/3 of the franchisee’s take home income.
+The franchise royalty usually works out to be over 1/3 of the franchisee’s take home income.
 In addition, franchisees are restricted to providing their services within a small predesignated territory.
 What if their newly purchased territory is not so lucrative?
 Franchisees are forced to purchase another neighboring territory –assuming one is still open.
 Further expansion of a franchisees footprint always comes with additional territory purchase fees and restrictions.

 What A Franchise Won’t Tell You

 We are sometimes asked by those who have talked to a franchise how our AHI Group agencies will beat out the franchises who are already “embedded in their local community?”
 Our response is to encourage these individuals to go to a hospital or other healthcare facility in their local community and ask a discharge planner “could you recommend a home care agency to me?”
 What they typically find is that most of the discharge planners will refer them a home health company (for skilled RN care) and the ones that do understand the difference between non-medical and skilled home care will usually say “we don’t refer, we give out a list” and hand you a list of 5-10 home care agencies.
 If you look at that list you will see there may be some franchises listed on there but 1/2 of the home care agencies are usually not franchises (on average).